 More of the story: Two years after Ryan passed, I met Doug.
 He was a Radiology Manager at a University Hospital across the country.
 It seems impossible that a California girl would find her other half in the middle of Indiana, but it was so.
 I waited for red flags to go up throughout our relationship, but to my delight, there never were any.
 I tried right out of the gate to scare him off with the fact I have three boys with Type 1.
 He seriously was like, "Whatever.
 That doesn't scare me at all."
 So I decided to keep him.
 We were married 14 months after we met in June of 2015, and we are ridiculously in love.
 Together, we have nine children with ages ranging from 13 to 23.
-Currently four are away at college and four are at home.
+Currently five are away at college and four are at home.
 I know our finding each other was not an accident.
 Ryan was right, everything is going to be ok.